venkspr/oow19/lab1.md

 ## Adding List View to Web Application
 We will now add a list view to the products page to display the products that we just imported into the application as business object.

 ## Step 1 :  Click on Web Applications in the left hand bar.
-Under the web app name, expand flows, then expand the orders flow, then click on products-start page to open the page for editing.
+Under the web app name, expand flows, then expand the products flow, then click on products-start page to open the page for editing.

 ![img](assets/image2019-8-22_21-3-55.png)